Vochannguyen/vochannguyen.github.io/_pages/about.md

 layout: about
 title: about
 permalink: /
-subtitle: Data Science Portfolio
+subtitle: Data Scientist

 profile:
   align: left
-  image: prof_pic.gif
+  image: vonguyen.jpg
-  image_circular: true # crops the image to make it circular
+  image_circular: True # crops the image to make it circular
   address:

 news: False  # includes a list of news items